 Ideally, this diet should have contained fiber derived from sweet potato or pumpkin, which wouldn’t be problematic at all.
 But it contains rice (the least bad ingredient of all), corn meal, and wheat gluten — and the last two are quite problematic.

-On the upside, though, most cats seem to like this food, so it’s palatable, and it helps them with constipation.
+On the upside, though, most cats seem to like this food, so it’s palatable, and it helps cats when they get constipated.
 I’d still recommend getting some canned cat food with pumpkin as one of its ingredients for this issue — since the extra moisture definitely doesn’t hurt.

 This food is specifically formulated for cats who have a history of problems with their skin, meaning that they are more predisposed to developing dermatitis, whether idiopathic or not.